davidgeorgewilliams/Workflow/README.md

 ![Workflows Visual Representation](docs/Workflow.png)

+## About Workflows

+Workflows is an advanced Java library that furnishes a high-level abstraction layer for parallel workflow management and execution engine construction.
+It empowers developers to articulate and execute complex, dependent tasks in a concurrent environment with ease and precision.
+Built on the foundation of modern concurrent programming paradigms, Workflows streamlines the process of defining and managing task relationships and execution order through a domain-specific language crafted for simplicity and power.

+At the heart of Workflows lies a suite of elegantly designed constructs: **Workflow** orchestrates sequences of **WorkerPool** objects, enabling cascading task execution; **WorkerPool** serves as an innovative abstraction over thread pools, utilizing 'after' semantics for defining task dependencies and ensuring logical execution order; **Worker** encapsulates tasks with execution metadata, leveraging the `Supplier` interface for clear task definitions and detailed execution tracking; and **ThreadPool** streamlines asynchronous task management, providing a simplified interface for Java's `ExecutorService` and `CompletableFuture` APIs.

+Workflows is designed with performance, scalability, and ease of use in mind, providing a robust toolkit for developers building complex applications requiring sophisticated concurrency controls.
+Whether you're developing high-throughput data processing systems, real-time computation engines, or complex application logic, Workflows offers the constructs and control you need to build reliable and efficient concurrent applications.

+This library is the culmination of dedicated research and innovation in the field of concurrent programming.
+It stands as a testament to the collaborative spirit of the development community and is dedicated to visionaries who push the boundaries of technology.

 ## Getting Started Guide

 This guide will help you get started with the `Workflows` library, a sophisticated domain-specific language for